Email : lionsentebbe@hotmail.com

 HISTORY OF THE LIONS OF ENTEBBE

-LIONS CLUB OF ENTEBBE was chartered in 2002.
+LIONS CLUB OF ENTEBBE was chartered in August 2002.
 It used to exist in the seventies but problems within the country resulted in in-activity and its demise.
 The Legacy of the Lions of the 1970's was a LIONS CHILDREN'S PARK in Town.
-The designs of the park have been accessed by the current Lions from Entebbe Municipality and it is slowly been renovated.
+The designs of the park were accessed by the current Lions from Entebbe Municipality and it is slowly been renovated.
 The challenges for the club are many but it will rise to meet these as they surface.

 LOCATION - ENTEBBE, UGANDA.

-Crocodiles and every known species of deer and antelope, a vast expanse of water in the form of Lake Victoria - the birthplace of the great River Nile that vends its way a good 6600 miles to the Mediterranean Sea, mountains such as the Rwenzoni range ( the legendary Mountains of the Moon) with Mt.
+Entebbe is on the shores of Lake Victoriain in Uganda, a landlocked country on the African Continent.
+It shares borders with Tanzania and Rwanda on the South, Kenya on the West , Congo on the East and Sudan on the North.
+It is a beautiful country that will interest any tourist as it has abundant and unique fauna - includes the giantmountain Gorilla, Elephant, Hippo, Crocodiles and every known species of deer and antelope, a vast expanse of water in the form of Lake Victoria - the birthplace of the great River Nile that vends its way a good 6600 miles to the Mediterranean Sea, mountains such as the Rwenzoni range ( the legendary Mountains of the Moon) with Mt.
 Margherita rising 5100 metres above sea level, all accessible by a relatively good system of sealed and earth roads.

 Projected population of Entebbe municipality for the 2010 is 100,000 people during the day time.
 (2002, UBOS).
-The Municipality has an estimated 16,000 households, 700 shops, 4 markets and 2 industries.
+The Municipality has an estimated 16,000 households, 700 shops, 4 markets and several industries.

 The majority of Entebbe's residents are civil servants employed in government ministries.
 Others make their livelihood through agriculture, fishing, producing consumer goods, or through small-scale industry.
 The primary languages are English and Luganda